-- 2. The following modules shall be recognised as contributing to the award of any B.Sc. (except Medical), M.Sci., M.Chem., M.Math., M.Phys., M.Geol., or M.Biochem degree:- - (i) Astronomy, Biology, Chemistry, Computer Science, Earth Science, Geography, Information Technology, Mathematics, Physics, Psychology, Statistics; - (ii) Economics, Interdisciplinary Modules approved by the Faculty of Science, Management, Philosophy (within the programmes for Logic and Philosophy of Science only), Sustainable Development; - (iii) Modern Languages as specified in the requirements of a recognised 'With Language' or 'With Linguistics' degree; - (iv) any other module qualifying for a degree in another Faculty.
+- 2. The following modules shall be recognised as contributing to the award of any BSc (except Medical), MSci, MChem, MMath, MPhys, MGeol, MBiochem, MBiol or MMarBiol degree: - (i) Astronomy, Biology, Chemistry, Computer Science, Earth Science, Geography, Information Technology, Mathematics, Neuroscience, Physics, Psychology, Statistics; - (ii) Economics, Interdisciplinary Modules approved by the Faculty of Science, Management, Philosophy, Sustainable Development; - (iii) Modern Languages as specified in the requirements of a recognised 'With Language' degree; - (iv) any other module qualifying for a degree in another Faculty.